openlibhums/memory-alpha/content/support/repository/repositories-setup-placeholder.md

 ### Preprint stats

 - High-level stats overview
-- From here you can navigate to rejected, versions awaiting moderation, orphaned preprints, manage reviewers.
+- From here you can navigate to rejected preprints, versions awaiting moderation, orphaned preprints, and the reviewer management page.

 ## Getting started
 The first step is to enable the repository system in the press-level